 So if you take a loan of 500,000 with a rate of interest of 12% and a tenure of 60 months then the EMI for the loan will amount to an EMI of 11,122.
 Any variations and changes in the interest rate or the tenure will similarly affect the EMI and a borrower needs to take all the scenarios into consideration before settling on a deal best suited to him/her.

-Different banks might also have their own options on their lending policies and it is always a good thought to check with them first through an agent to decide the best EMI option.
+Different banks might also have their own options on their lending policies and it is always a good thought to check with them first to decide the best EMI option.
 These options might also vary based on the kind of loan sought from a bank.

 Factors Affecting a Loan EMI

 The main affecting factors for the loan EMIs are: